metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 Another way guards may perform that pre-validation step is by relying on an external solution.

 For instance, when using the **Gatekeeper** guard, we must request a Gateway Token by performing a challenge — such as completing a Captcha — which depends on the configured Gatekeeper Network.
 The Gatekeeper guard will then check for the existence of such Gateway Token to either validate or reject the mint.
-[You can learn more about the Gatekeeper guard on its dedicated page](/core-candy-machine/available-guards/gatekeeper).
+[You can learn more about the Gatekeeper guard on its dedicated page](/core-candy-machine/guards/gatekeeper).

 {% diagram %}

 {% node %}
-{% node #candy-machine-1 label="Candy Machine" theme="blue" /%}
+{% node #candy-machine-1 label="Core Candy Machine" theme="blue" /%}
-{% node label="Owner: Candy Machine Core Program" theme="dimmed" /%}
+{% node label="Owner: Core Candy Machine Core Program" theme="dimmed" /%}
 {% /node %}

 {% node parent="candy-machine-1" y=80 x=20 %}